 Board of Directors

 Kristi Puckett has served on the Board of the Northwestern Region since July 2010 when she began her term as District 3 Director over 13 clubs.
 She has been a member of Soroptimist International of La Grande since 1990 and has served in many leadership roles.
-Kristi recently retired from her job as Personnel Director from Grande Ronde Hospital, after 40 years.
+Kristi looks forward to this new adventure “Charting a New Path to the Future.”
 She is an active member of Zion Lutheran Church.
 She enjoys singing in the community choir.
-She lives in Cove, Oregon with her husband Jeff of 40 years.
+She lives in Cove, Oregon with her husband Jeff of 40+ years.
 They have two children, a wonderful son-in-law and a granddaughter.
-Free time will be a new challenge with retiring but she knows it will involve family, friends and Soroptimist.
+Free time will involve family, friends and Soroptimist.

 District 1 Director